RohitPhatangare23/RohitPhatangare23/README.md

 - 👋 Hi, I’m @RohitPhatangare23
-- 👀 I’m interested in Full Stack Web Devlopment
+- 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m currently learning MERN
 - 💞️ I’m looking to collaborate on Open Source
 - 📫 How to reach me ...